Have a cold and refreshing treat that’ll make you sweat a little with the Pineapple Jalapeño Margarita.

 - Rub the rim of a margarita glass with a lime slice, and dip the rim in salt (optional).

-- Muddle the pineapple chunk and the jalapeno slice in the bottom of a shaker.
+- Muddle the pineapple chunks and the jalapeño slices in the bottom of a shaker.

 - Add ice cubes, tequila, triple sec, lime juice and pineapple juice.
 Shake well.

 - Add ice to the prepared glass and double strain the margarita mixture.
-Optional garnish a pineapple wedge and an extra slice of jalapeño.
+Optionally garnish with a pineapple wedge and an extra slice of jalapeño.

 Nutrition